BQN Documentation

 10M/5M

-When more than one parameter is present, the policy will be managed according to the priority order.
+When more than one AVP is present, the policy will be managed according to the priority order.
 For example, if both Mikrotik-Rate-Limit and Ascend-Data-Rate are present, Mikrotik-Rate-Limit will take precedence.
 Also, if both Ascend-Data-Rate and Mikrotik-Address-List are in the Radius message, Mikrotik-Address-List will be ignored.
 In any case, it is possible to use any of those information elements, since the BQN can be configured to ignore the ones with more precedence, as can be seen in the following section.

-If a RADIUS message contains none of the supported attributes, the subscriber rate policy previously assigned to the subscriber IP address in this RADIUS message, if any, will be removed and a new one will be chosen based on BQN configured subscriber rate policy rules.
+If a RADIUS message contains none of the supported AVPs, the subscriber rate policy previously assigned to the subscriber IP address in this RADIUS message, if any, will be removed and a new one will be chosen based on BQN configured subscriber rate policy rules.

 The name of the policy created dynamically is composed based on the AVP content, with the following format: